mabelvj/mabelvj.github.io/index.md

 Right now, I am following a new course at Udacity, the [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) by Facebook and MongoDB, where I am learning in order how to properly analyze data, how to make good visualizations of data, R, SQL and mongoDB, OpenStreetMap, D3.js and A/B tests.

-Check out the links in the header to know more!
+Check out the links at the header to know more!